 - they add a natural sweetness so that little sugar is needed, if not at all (depending on your taste).

-Love the taste of coffee in a chocolate cake?
-Then you'll love these individual chocolate coffee cakes with an extra coffee glaze.
+If you love coffee in cakes, try my chocolate coffee cakes with an extra coffee glaze.

 Best Banana Cake Flours: Ingredients

-The best, basic flour to use for banana cake is all-purpose flour.
-For more, see FAQ/Baking Tips.
-If you use self-raising flour, there's no need to add the baking powder.
+The best flour for banana cake is all-purpose flour.
+If using self-raising flour, skip the baking powder.

 More Banana Recipes Without Sugar